 The group’s climate policy has several stages: measuring the impact of its activities on scope 1, 2 and 3 emissions; prioritising action to reduce emissions in the different categories where the group can act; and putting in place actions to offset its activities.

 As it rolls out this policy, the Hermès group is currently one of the lowest carbon emitters of the CAC 40, thanks to its craftsmanship model and France-based production.

 The issue of climate change is central to the company’s governance and high-level strategic dialogue.
-The subject is overseen by the Sustainable Development Committee, which includes two members of the Executive Committee, the Deputy Managing Directors in charge of Industrial Affairs and several senior executives for métiers.
+The subject is overseen by the Sustainable Development Committee, which includes three members of the Executive Committee, the Deputy Managing Directors in charge of Industrial Affairs and several senior executives for métiers.